Katrina Halili

-Background
+Early life and background

+Katrina Halili was born and raised in El Nido, Palawan, the hometown of her mother.
+Her father is from Cabanatuan, Nueva Ecija.

 Katrina Halili is an alumna of the StarStruck talent search and the cover girl of magazines such as FHM and Maxim Philippines.
 She was voted as FHM Philippines sexiest woman for the year 2006 and in 2007.
 She is the first StarStruck contestant to top the FHM Philippines' 100 Sexiest list and the first Filipina celebrity to have won the title twice in a row.
 She is a four-time FHM covergirl (2005, 2006, 2008 and 2015).
 With 123,000 votes, she placed 2nd in 2008.

 She gave birth to her daughter named Katrence Lawrence Halili Cadevid by Kris Lawrence on September 18, 2012.

 She is co-parenting Lawrence's second child Lyric Lawrence (with a non-showbiz girlfriend) born on October 4, 2019.
 Halili's non-showbiz partner Jeremy G. Guiab, former vice mayor of Wao, Lanao del Sur succumbed to a heart attack at age 53 on January 29, 2024.